-- 2 Route the speaker cable through the routing guides on the palm rest and keyboard assembly [1]. - 3 Connect the speaker cable to the system board [2].
+- 2 Route the speaker cable through the routing guides on the palm rest and keyboard assembly [1]. - 3 Adhere the tape that secures the speaker cables to the palm rest and keyboard assembly [2]. - 4 Connect the speaker cable to the system board [3].